xdavidchen/hugoblog/content/post/surfer/index.md

 Don't be fooled by the magnificence.
 Don't dive too deep.

 Try your best to become a surfer.
 Observe like how a pro surfer does.
 Observe the waves.
 Enjoy the rides.<br>
-Ocasionally, go down to explore just for the sake of fun.
+Occasionally, go down to explore just for the sake of fun.

 Surf the *Internet* like a surfer.